Best Basic Frittata Recipe

 whisking eggs, heavy cream, salt, and pepper

-Add the cooked vegetable mixture and cheese to the egg mixture.
+Step 4: Combine everything.
+Add the cooked vegetables and cheese to the egg mixture and stir to combine.

 stirring vegetables and cheese into egg mixture

-Pour the mixture back into the pan (no need to wash it).
+Step 5: Return to the skillet.
+Pour the mixture back into the skillet—no need to clean it first.

 vegetable, cheese, and egg mixture in the skillet

-Next, place the frittata in the oven and bake until set, 20 to 23 minutes.
+Step 6: Bake the frittata.
+Bake the frittata in a preheated 325°F oven until set, 20 to 23 minutes.

 Frittata in a skillet.